 To read abortion stories from West Virginia, visit: Abortion Stories (West Virginia)

-The Centers for Disease Control (CDC) reports that 1,876 abortions took place in West Virginia during 2013.
+The Centers for Disease Control (CDC) reports that 1,516 abortions took place in West Virginia during 2015.
+This number includes abortions performed on out-of-state residents but does not include abortions performed on West Virginia residents in other states.
 The table below compares West Virginia abortion totals by year.

 *U.S. averages are limited to reporting districts.